molu8bits/modsecurity-parser/README.md

 Filters INCLUDE and EXCLUDE are available for IP source addresses.
 <p>
-INCLUDE ("--exclude 192.168.0.1 10.0.0.1") just skips events with given IP source address
+EXCLUDE ("--exclude 192.168.0.1 10.0.0.1") just skips events with given IP source addresses
 <p>
 INCLUDE take precedense over EXLUDE.
-INCLUDE process only events with given IP source address.
+INCLUDE process only events with given IP source addresses.

 # LIMITATIONS:
-<li>The biggest tested modsec_audit.log was around 1GB size with around 70000 records.
-It took more or less 5 minutes on 8years old workstation and took temporarily around 2GB of RAM.</li>
+<li>The biggest tested modsec_audit.log was 1GB size with around 70000 records.
+It took more or less 5 minutes on 8years old workstation and memory usage temporarily raised to 2GB of RAM.</li>
-<li>modsec_audit.log were taken from Apache web servers with locale set to en-US - can except some errors if datatime is different.
+<li>modsec_audit.log were taken from Apache web servers with locale set to en-US.
+Software can except some errors if datatime format is different in the audited log.
 Adjust LOG_TIMESTAMP_FORMAT and LOG_TIMESTAMP_FORMAT_SHORT accordingly</li>
 <li>To process more than 90000 events just adjust MAXEVENTS</li>
 <li>Tested with modsec_audit.log from version 2.8/2.9 only.
-Should work with newest 3.0 and older ones but to be confirmed</li>
+Should work with newest 3.0 and older ones but this to be confirmed</li>

 # TODO
 <li>put the software till 15 June 2018</li>